Isaac-Hawks/pihole/README.md

 nameserver 127.0.0.1
 options timeout:1 attempts:2
 ```
-When you scroll down past all the commented out parts of `/etc/resolv.conf`, it should look sommething like this:
+When you scroll down past all the commented out parts of `/etc/resolv.conf`, it should look something like this:
 ```
 nameserver 127.0.0.1
 options timeout:1 attempts:2